pmuens/awesome-serverless/README.md

 - [Serverless strangler pattern on AWS](https://medium.com/@rmmeans/serverless-strangler-pattern-on-aws-31c88191268d) - How to implement the [strangler application pattern](https://www.martinfowler.com/bliki/StranglerApplication.html) in a serverless context on AWS.
 - [AWS takes on K8S, offers a serverless database service](https://thenewstack.io/aws-takes-kubernetes-offers-serverless-database-service/) - Post which summarizes the recent re:Invent 2017 announcements.
 - [Serving TensorFlow Models.
 Serverless](https://towardsdatascience.com/serving-tensorflow-models-serverless-6a39614094ff) - How to use TensorFlow with serverless.
+- [How to write your own Serverless Framework plugin](https://www.twilio.com/blog/2017/10/serverless-framework-plugin-aws-lambda-javascript.html) - How to write your own Serverless Framework plugin for AWS Lambda using JavaScript.

 ## Screencasts